 Medical Imaging is the health profession concerned with the direct administration of radiation, primarily x-rays, in disease diagnosis and injury assessment.
-Technological advances and the addition of new imaging modalities now place medical imaging among the most dynamic, expanding and high demand fields in healthcare.
+Technological advances and the emergence of new methods place medical imaging among the most dynamic, expanding and high-demand fields in healthcare.

 A medical imaging professional must apply their knowledge of anatomy, physiology, pathology, patient positioning, radiation protection, and image production and evaluation in the performance of their responsibilities.

 The program gives students a variety of options to explore their interest in the sciences of medical imaging.
 You can develop your skills in specialized areas like computed tomography (CT), magnetic resonance imaging (MRI), mammography and others.
-In addition to student-focused instruction and laboratory learning experiences, you will gain hands-on experience through supervised clinical training at hospitals and clinics.
+In addition to student-focused instruction, you will have the opportunity to gain hands-on experience through supervised clinical training at hospitals and clinics.

-The Bureau of Labor Statistics indicates the U.S. median salary in 2010 for a Radiologic Technologist was $54,340 per year, with a faster than average projected job growth until 2020 of 28 percent.
+The Bureau of Labor Statistics indicates the U.S. median salary in May 2022 for a Radiologic Technologist was $65,140 per year ($31.32 per hour), with a faster than average projected job growth of 6 percent between 2022 and 2032.